cpm-cmake/CPM.cmake/README.md

 endif()
 ```

 Note the check for `nlohmann_json_ADDED`, before creating the target.
-This ensures that the same target is not added twice by another dependency.
+This ensures that the target hasn't been added before by another dependency.

 ### [Lua](https://www.lua.org)